vectordotdev/content-old/posts/hello-microservice-deployment-part-3.md

       - python -m pytest
 ```

-This step is fairly straight forward.
+This step is relatively straightforward.
 Whenever any changes are made to the repo (on any branch) then the unit tests are run.
 If the tests pass then drone will proceed to the next step.
-In our case all the rest of the steps only happen on the master branch, so if you are in a feature branch then the only thing this pipeline will do is run unit tests.
+In our case, all the rest of the steps only happen on the master branch, so if you are in a feature branch, the only thing this pipeline will do is run unit tests.

 ```[yaml]
   gcr: